 Key Messages About Alaska from the National Climate Assessment

 Arctic summer sea ice is receding faster than previously projected and is expected to virtually disappear before mid-century.
-This is altering marine ecosystems and leading to greater ship access, offshore development opportunity, and increased community vulnerability to coastal erosion.
+This is altering marine ecosystems and leading to greater ship access, offshore development opportunity, and increased community

 Most glaciers in Alaska and British Columbia are shrinking substantially.
 This trend is expected to continue and has implications for hydropower production, ocean circulation patterns, fisheries, and global sea level rise.

-Current and projected increases in Alaska’s ocean temperatures and changes in ocean chemistry are expected to alter the distribution and productivity of Alaska’s marine fisheries, which lead the U.S. in commercial value.
+Current and projected increases in Alaska’s ocean temperatures and changes in ocean chemistry are expected to alter the distribution and productivity of Alaska’s marine fisheries, which lead the U.S. in commercial

 To learn more about how climate change affects Alaska, explore the resources in the sidebar.